Last updated on January 13th, 2020

 In today’s review, we’ll be sharing all kinds of kayaking information and after that, we’ll be sharing our picks for the top 5 best recreational kayaks on the market!
 We had a lot of fun with this review so we hope that we can help you make a decision in purchasing your next kayak.

 We’ve researched over 20 of the best recreational kayaks and bought five of our favorites.
 We then spent two weekends and dozens of hours on the water rigorously testing them.

 In total, we paddled over 40 miles in the mild currents of the upper Mississippi River and the choppy waters of Lake Superior.
 After all the time we put in, we understand how smoothly each boat glides across various types of water and how easy it is to maneuver each kayak around the docks.

 Have you ever heard the term “knowledge is power”?
-Well, we love to provide our reader with all kinds of knowledge on the products that we test and review.
-Throughout this review, we will be answering all kinds of different questions that might be going through your mind when you’re trying to make a decision with buying a kayak.
+Well, we love to provide our readers with all kinds of knowledge on the products that we test and review.
+Throughout this review, we will be answering all kinds of different questions that might be going through your mind when you’re trying to make a decision buying a new kayak.

 Keep in mind, the kayaks that we’ll be showing you today are all for recreational use.
 If you’re in the market for a fishing kayak instead, take a look at our Top 5 Best Fishing Kayaks review.

 When you’re in the market for a kayak, one of the first questions you need to ask yourself is “what type of kayak do I want”?
 There are basically two different types of kayaks for recreational use.